melezhik/Sparrow6/README.md

     bash "echo Hello World";

-See the full list of DSL functions here - [documentation/dsl](https://github.com/melezhik/Sparrow6/blob/master/documentation/dsl.md)
+See a full list of DSL functions here - [documentation/dsl](https://github.com/melezhik/Sparrow6/blob/master/documentation/dsl.md)

-# Sparrow6 modules
+## Sparrow6 modules

 Sparrow6 modules allow to write portable Sparrow6 scenarios distributed as Raku modules, read more about it - [documentation/modules](https://github.com/melezhik/Sparrow6/blob/master/documentation/modules.md)

+Sparrow encompases various subsystems and clients.

+It's depends on your needs and purposes which one to use.

+Following a brief introduction into each of the Sparrow components.

-# Embedded testing facilities
+## Embedded testing facilities

 Sparrow6 have it's way to write tests for tasks.
 Choose the one you need.

-# Task Checks
+### Task Checks

 Task checks is regexp based DSL to verify structured and unstructured text.